Arsenal sign Canada’s Olivia Smith for world record women’s football fee

 Olivia Smith: Arsenal signs Liverpool striker for world-record women’s fee

-Arsenal have completed the signing of Olivia Smith from Liverpool for a world-record fee for a women’s footballer.
+Arsenal completed the signing of the Canadian star from Liverpool for a record transfer fee for a women’s footballer.

 Canada forward Olivia Smith has signed for Arsenal in a world record fee believed to be $1.34m.